NVIDIA/DALI/docs/compilation.rst

 .. note::

-  Although you can create a wheel here by calling `pip wheel dali/python`, we don't really recommend doing it.
+  Although you can create a wheel here by calling ``pip wheel dali/python``, we don't really recommend doing so.
 Such whl is not self-contained (doesn't have all the dependencies) and it will work only on the system where you built DALI bare-metal.
-To build a wheel that contains the dependencies and might be therefore used on other systems, follow DockerBuilderAnchor_.
+To build a wheel that contains the dependencies and might be therefore used on other systems, follow :ref:`DockerBuilderAnchor`.

 Verify the build (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^